 However, the University must be prepared for specific emergencies that may occur within the campus.
-UL Police Department members attend Laf.OHSEP meetings and receive specialized training on emergency preparedness.
-Police administrators and police supervisory and line personnel have received training in Incident Command and Responding to Critical Incidents on Campus.
-The Incident Command System (ICS) is utilized when responding to incidents and police officers work with other safety units, UL Lafayette departments, and local police agencies to manage, mitigate, and recover from incidents.
+The Division of Public Safety members attend Laf.OHSEP meetings and receive specialized training on emergency preparedness.
+University administrators, police supervisory and line personnel have received training in Incident Command and Responding to Critical Incidents on Campus.
+The Incident Command System (ICS) is utilized when responding to incidents and police officers work with other Public Safety units, UL Lafayette departments, and local Police agencies to manage, mitigate, and recover from incidents.
 Additional preparations have been previously adopted by the police department.
 These documents are called Procedural Orders and exist for situations such as fires, proximity threats, terrorism, bomb emergencies and threats, suspicious packages, unusual occurrences, disasters, civil disturbances, mass arrests, etc. These Procedural Orders and other police department policies are updated regularly.
 Additionally, designated areas of operation outside of public safety are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
 These plans are termed functional annexes.